 While talking about the character, Barrie confirmed that Captain Hook attended Eton College (from Treasure Island).
 He also revealed that Captain Hook knew Long John Silver.
 Even though the novels were written by different authors, they seem to have lived in the same fictional universe.
 In fact, Barrie confirmed in “Peter and Wendy” that Captain Hook was the only one Long John Silver ever feared.

 If you really think about it, our version of Peter Pan isn’t much different than the original.
 The darkness of Barrie’s Peter Pan still lingers in the character popularized by Disney.
 The most significant quality is the fact that he is a kid forever.
 Dr. Professor Allison Kavey, an expert on the history of Peter Pan, explained…

 “The Peter in the Little White Bird and Peter and Wendy is among the most honest depictions of a literary child I think I have ever read.
 He is selfish, devoted to his own entertainment, and except in battle scenes, incapable of taking care of himself.
 He also loves like a child, without thought the effect his love has or what it will mean if he forgets for a whole.”

 To appeal to a younger audience, Disney took away some of the characters’ sinister traits.
 For example, Peter Pan was a young teen instead of an infant.
 Disney then accessorized him with the cultural standards of the time.
 Peter Pan was resourceful and spunky, exactly what you would expect from a 1950s American child.

-As the decades’ changes, more subtle changes were made to keep the character relevant.
-Throughout the years, Peter Pan has become an adult symbol for eternal childhood.
+As the decades went on, more subtle changes were made to keep the character relevant.
+Throughout the years, Peter Pan has become a symbol for eternal childhood.
 To be a kid again means no worries and responsibilities that come with adulthood- something we all struggle with.
 Peter Pan gives an appealing escape, so despite the dark origins, the story continues to be beloved.